 As your school counselor, I will be conducting whole group classroom guidance lessons for Grades K-5.
 We will explore such areas as: growth mindset, getting along with others/cooperation, friendship/anti-bullying, responsibility, respect, diversity, study skills, test-taking strategies, etc.

 Other services include meeting with some students on a one-on-one basis to provide short-term individual counseling.
 Students may refer themselves for counseling, or they may be referred by a teacher, administrator, or other staff member.
 You may click on the link below to access the counseling referral forms.

 Finally, I may work with some students in small groups to focus on an issue these students may have in common.

 I also serve as our school's coordinator for 504 Plans, Homebound Services, Backpack Buddies, McKinney-Vento, the Duke Talent Identification Program (TIP), Red Ribbon Week, Great Kindness Challenge Week, and Character (Portrait of a Graduate) Recognition.

 Another of my duties is to assist our 8th grade students with registering for high school (traditional or alternative, such as Early College, Career and Technical Leadership Academy, etc.) Look for more information regarding these processes in January-March.

 Again this school year, I will be collecting Box Tops for Education.
 We will earn 10 cent for each Box Top submitted.
 Money earned will be used to support the Guidance program in a variety of ways (character recognition prizes, Red Ribbon Week materials, classroom guidance materials, etc.).
 The homeroom class in Grades K-4 and in Grades 5-8 that collects the most Box Tops will earn an ice cream sundae party!
-Thanks in advance for your support! **Info. will come home soon about the transition to digital submission of Box Tops.
+Thanks in advance for your support! **We have transitioned to the digital submission of Box Tops.
 To get started, download the Box Tops for Education app today!

 I am here to help ALL students meet their full potential in the areas of academics, career and college readiness, and social/emotional health.
 New this year, our character education focus will be on our Portrait of a Graduate Characteristics.
 They are listed below: